 - Surprise.
 Below is the second most popular video of the second most popular Australian Youtube channel ( Planet Dolan).
 This channels has 535 videos with 1.092 billion views in total.
 Most videos “surprise” people with information they might never knew otherwise.

-- Brands get guaranteed thousands – if not millions – video views when working with popular Youtube creators.
+- Huge Reach.
+Brands get guaranteed thousands – if not millions – video views when working with popular Youtube creators.
 Making sure your brand hits your campaign objectives.

 One of the most interesting and well done studies in the field of Virality is by The Ehrenberg-Bass Institute “Viral Marketing – The Science of Sharing” by Karen Nelson-Field.
 Some interesting insights of the study include:

 - Don’t underinvest in distribution (reach) and over-invest in creative.
 It’s all very well being the best guitarrist in the world, but if you are playing in your bathroom, no one will ever hear you.
 The same goes with creating contagious video content.
 Most of viral video content has paid for reach to make it super viral.

 - Be positive.
 Video content which draws a strong, positive emotional response is 30 percent more likely to be shared than those which elicit strong negative emotions.
 Strong negative emotions such as anger or shock can prompt us to share, but it is a tough one to get right, as you risk alienating your consumers.
 Focusing on positive emotions is a much safer bet.